Children's groups

 Workshop: The fascinating world of insects

-A special moment when a scientific mediator introduces children to some of the Insectarium's residents.
-This activity introduces children to the teeming world of arthropods, their biology, reproduction and growth, their defense techniques and their role in nature.
+A special moment when a science mediator allows children to meet some of the Insectarium's residents.
+This activity allows them to discover the abundant world of arthropods, their biology, their mode of reproduction and growth, their defense techniques, and their roles in nature.

 Location: Insectarium kitchen